I Just Want to Make Love to You

 "I Just Want to Make Love to You" is a blues song written by Willie Dixon.
 In 1954, it was recorded by Muddy Waters, and released as a single with the title "Just Make Love to Me".
 The song reached number four on Billboard magazine's R&B Best Sellers chart.

 Backing Waters on vocals are Little Walter on harmonica, Jimmy Rogers on guitar, Otis Spann on piano, Willie Dixon on bass, and Fred Below on drums.
 Waters recorded the song again for the album Electric Mud (1968).

 Versions by other artists

-In 1960, Etta James recorded the song for her debut album At Last!
+In 1960, Etta James recorded the song for her debut album, At Last!
 Her rendition also served as the B-side to her hit of that name.
 In 1996, it was released as a single in the UK and other European markets after being featured in a Diet Coke advertising campaign.
 The single reached No. 7 in Ireland, No. 27 in the Netherlands, and, in Belgium, Nos.
 31 (Flanders) and 15 (Wallonia).

+The Rolling Stones covered the song on their 1964 debut album, The Rolling Stones.

+British rock group Mungo Jerry released an extended nine-minute version of the song on their second album, Electronically Tested (1971).